Bruno Sammartino: Second World Heavyweight Championship reign (1972–1977)

 Later in 1972, Sammartino was asked back by McMahon Sr. to regain the title.
 After refusing McMahon Sr.'s initial offer, Sammartino was offered a percentage of all the gates when he wrestled and a decreased work schedule that only included major arenas.
 Soon after, Sammartino and then champion Pedro Morales teamed up for a series of tag team matches.
 In a televised match, Professor Toru Tanaka blinded both men with salt and they were maneuvered into fighting each other.
 When their eyes cleared, they kept fighting each other.
 Two weeks later, all syndicated wrestling shows in the WWWF showed a clip of Sammartino and Morales signing a contract for a title match at Shea Stadium.
 When McMahon Sr. gestured for them to shake hands, both wordlessly turned and walked away.
 On September 30, 1972, Sammartino and Morales wrestled to a 75-minute draw at Shea Stadium in New York.

 Eventually, on December 10, 1973, Sammartino regained the WWWF Heavyweight Championship by defeating Stan Stasiak.
-During his second reign, on April 26, 1976, Sammartino suffered a legitimate neck fracture in a match against Stan Hansen at Madison Square Garden, when Hansen improperly executed a move and dropped Sammartino on his head.
+During his second reign, on April 26, 1976, Sammartino suffered a legitimate neck fracture in a match against Stan Hansen at Madison Square Garden, when Hansen improperly executed a move and dropped Sammartino on his head.` Sammartino was tremndously gracious toward Hansen and told him that he bore him no ill will as he knew it was a mistake.
 After two months, Sammartino returned and faced Hansen in a rematch on June 25, 1976, at Shea Stadium, which was on the closed circuit TV undercard of the Ali vs. Antonio Inoki match for WWWF cities.
 The match was rated 1976 "Match of the Year" by Pro Wrestling Illustrated.

 In early 1977, Sammartino informed McMahon Sr. that he felt he could no longer continue as champion due to his injuries.
 On April 30, 1977, he was defeated by Superstar Billy Graham for the title.
 His second title run lasted three years, four months, and twenty days (1,237 days).
 Despite a very long series of rematches against Graham, Sammartino was unable to regain the title.
 His final attempt was in Philadelphia, just a few days before Graham was scheduled to lose the title to Bob Backlund.